-The yield strength of ductile materials such as copper [1], silicon [2], nickel [3] and graphene [4] can be associated with activation of their pre-existing defects such as dislocations.
-It can also depend on the nucleation of new dislocations in the monocrystalline metals and alloys without preexisting dislocations.
+The yield strength of ductile materials such as copper [1], silicon [2], nickel [3] and graphene [4] can be associated with the activation of their preexisting defects such as dislocations.
+It can also depend on the nucleation of new dislocations in the monocrystalline metals and alloys without pre-existing dislocations.
 Over recent decades, molecular dynamics (MD) simulations and in-site experiments have been recognized as two effective tools for probing the mechanical properties of metal nanolayered composites [5], high-entropy alloys [6], ceramic composites [7,8], graphene/polymer [9], polycrystalline copper [10], zirconium [11] and titanium alloy [12] materials at the nanoscale.
 It is shown that the sample size and strain rate effects on yield strength are universal in both the MD simulations [13,14] and experimental tests [15,16].
 For example, size and strain rate dependences on the yield strength have been clarified in nanoporous gold [13] and nickel nanowires [14] through MD simulations, and in nanostructured copper [15] and nanocrystalline gold films [16] by experimental tests.
-However, due to limitation of force and time resolutions, the yield strength of a material with a small size and at an ultra-high strain rate cannot be accurately obtained by experimental measurements.
-Although this can be filled by numerical techniques such as MD simulations, the size and strain rate that MD simulations deal with are far from that of experiments.
-Therefore, it is necessary for a theoretical model that can play a bridge to leap over such a spatial and temporal scale gap.
+However, due to limitation of force and time resolutions, the yield strength of a material with a small size at an ultra-high strain rate cannot be accurately obtained by experimental measurements.
+Although this can be fulfilled by numerical techniques such as MD simulations, the size and strain rate, of which MD simulations deal with, are far from those of experiments.
+Therefore, it is necessary for a theoretical model that can play a